-For many illnesses cannabis can be effective, safe, and surprisingly pleasant instead of miserable.
-There are even health benefits to medical marijuana.
+For many illnesses cannabis can be an effective, safe, and surprisingly pleasant form of medication.

 The fact that “a teaspoon of sugar helps the medicine go down” is really telling.
 Clearly medicine provokes memories or an expectation of a horrible experience that demands sugar to be even remotely palatable.
 From cod liver oil regimens to penicillin, so many of us have been traumatized by our early childhood experience with medication that we have come to believe that medicine must be disgusting to work.

 The list of medications that are nasty to taste is, well, all of them as far as I know.
 Certainly Penicillin, Bactrim, Ciprofloxicin, and Flagyl are just a few antibiotics that you’re likely familiar with that qualify as nasty.
 Of course, it isn’t their nastiness that makes them work, nor that they work that causes them to be nasty.